bedrocksystems/BRiCk/doc/sphinx/index.rst

 BRiCk focuses on a tailored (but relatively large) portion of modern C++.
 Some high-level features (and non-features) include the following:

-* BRiCk does not support some C++ features: e.g. member pointers, exceptions, goto, and virtual inheritance.
+* BRiCk does not *currently* support some C++ features: e.g. member pointers, exceptions, goto, and virtual inheritance.
 * BRiCk is currently limited to reasoning about templated code after it has been instantiated.
 * Some features have restricted use: e.g. BRiCk's support for switch statements does not support Duff's device.
 * BRiCk adopts (limited) extensions to the C++ standard, based on existing research, e.g. for multi-address spaces, assembly interoperability, integer-to-pointer casts, and pointer provenance.